magento/devdocs/src/guides/v2.4/extension-dev-guide/indexer-optimization.md

 You cannot exclude websites from `NOT LOGGED IN` customer group.

 {:.bs-callout-warning}
 When certain website is added to the excluded customer group, and the customer who belongs to this group is trying to login to the account on the excluded website, this user gets `"This website is excluded from customer's group."` warning.
-Customer is not allowed to login because there are no prices in index table for this user.
+Customer is not allowed to login to the website even if [the scope of customer accounts is shared with all websites](https://docs.magento.com/user-guide/customers/account-scope.html) because there are no prices in index table for this user.

 {:.ref-header}
 Related topics